Marcell Ozuna Player Props: Braves vs. Guardians

 Marcell Ozuna At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks 90th, his on-base percentage ranks 75th, and he is 31st in the league in slugging.
+- Among the qualifying hitters in MLB action, he ranks 87th in batting average, 76th in on-base percentage, and 24th in slugging.

-- Ozuna is batting .316 during his last outings and is on a 12-game hitting streak.
+- Ozuna enters this game on a 13-game hitting streak.
+Over the course of his last games, he's hitting .263 with one homer.

-- Ozuna has reached base via a hit in 45 games this year (of 67 played), and had multiple hits in 13 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.